jewelldmnt/Philippine-Court-Case-Summarizer/README.md

 # Philippine Court Case Summarizer

-This project is designed to summarize Philippine court case documents.
+This web application is designed to summarize Philippine court case documents.
 The system consists of three main modules: Preprocessing, Topic Segmentation, and Latent Semantic Analysis (LSA).

 ## Table of Contents